trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ---

 ## Verify Proof
 Once the airline receives the proof, they can now verify it to ensure its authenticity.
-Because Allison sent a proof of her vaccination credential and not the credential itself, the airline only receives its required information.

 === "Trinsic CLI"
     ```bash
     trinsic config --auth-token $(cat issuer.txt)
-    trinsic issuer verify-proof --proof-document vaccination-certificate-partial-proof.json
+    trinsic vc verify-proof --proof-document proof.json
     ```

 === "Typescript"